I am a BJJ blue belt, and have been training for five and a half years. I am an assistant coach, and a national masters gold medalist.

 Gi BJJ Is Where the Tradition Started

 BJJ evolved from judo, which is trained in the gi.
-The Gracies are the family that made BJJ mainstream, and that pioneered it as a fighting martial art.
+The Gracies are the family that made BJJ mainstream and pioneered it as a fighting martial art.
 They are strong gi advocates, and the basics of the belt system come from them.
 One of the main motivations for some people who start martial arts is to earn a black belt.
 Training in the gi appeals to some people because they can earn promotions.

 There is a separate set of belts for kids, taking them from white belt up to green belt with a black stripe, but the above is the 'core' set of belts for adults.